rewsmith/tyk-api-key-to-jwt/README.md

 This plugin is intended to run as the "post" part of the request lifecycle.

-The plugin will create a JWT with the subject set to the subject on the developer profile metadata, and let the request continue.
+The plugin will create a JWT with the subject set to the subject on the developer profile, and let the request continue.
 Otherwise it will return an error.

 # Build the plugin binary (shared object) without using go
 `docker run --rm  -v `pwd`:/plugin-source tykio/tyk-plugin-compiler:v3.1.2 api-key-to-jwt.so`